go121121/Data-Site-/README.md

 ### Show the sql data on the website

 Create a html in template call access which allow you to go thoorugh your sql base.
 You can find this file on the folder call templates provided.

+For all the files , please check out the template folder, it will give you all the inforamtion you need.